The moed of Reishit Qatzir [beginning of the harvest] has almost no traditions.

 It's almost as if unbelieving Jews, in their denial of Yeshua as the Messiah and His death and resurrection as the "first fruits of those who are asleep", have ignored the moed which speaks the most about Him and His resurrection.
 This is not a condemnation of them because G-d, Himself, has blinded their eyes so that the fullness of the Gentiles might be brought in (John 12:40, Romans 11:25).

-May Messiah return quickly and bring in the full harvest of His people!
+May Messiah return quickly and bring in the complete harvest of His people!